linolayani/linoleparquet.github.io/content/posts/what-happens-when-you-type-test.webiste.com-in-your-browser/index.md

 ![image](./images/answer-2.png#center)

-> An HTTPS connection is initalized with the webserver under the domain test.website.com: A TLS handshake takes place and an encrypted connection is opened on port 443.
+> An HTTPS connection is initalized with the webserver under the domain test.website.com: A **TLS handshake** takes place and an **encrypted connection** is opened on port 443.
+>
-> Once the connection is established, your computer sends an HTTP GET request to the web server, specifying the resource you want to retrieve.
+> Once the connection is established, your computer sends an **HTTP GET request** to the web server.
+>
 > The web server receives the HTTP request and processes it.
 It retrieves the requested resource, in this case, the homepage of test.website.com, along with his dependencies.
+>
-> The web server sends an HTTP response back to your computer.
+> The web server sends an **HTTP response** back to your computer.
 The response includes the requested web page content, status codes, and other relevant information.
+>
-> Your browser receives the HTTP response and renders the web page, displaying it on your screen.
+> Your browser receives the HTTP response and **renders the web page**, displaying it on your screen.

 ---